AccessibleFuture/braille/remote-liblouis/README.md

 System with Ruby and Ruby Gems Installed.

 ####Installing LibLouis
-Your system must have LibLouis installed.
+Your system must have LibLouis installed (specifically the version that contains `file2brl`).
 If your system supports apt-get, then run the following command in the CLI interface to install LibLouis:

-	sudo apt-get install liblouisxml-bin
+	sudo apt-get install liblouisutdml-bin

 ####Installing Remote-LibLouis